 Thailand is open to all travelers under a STV scheme (Special Tourist Visa).
 A 14-day quarantine is required.

-Vietnam is closed for tourism but might reopen soon.
+Vietnam is closed for tourism but might reopen soon for vaccinated travelers

 Most countries on the list have banned or restricted flights from the UK and South Africa, along with other countries who have reported new strains of COVID-19.
 They also may have additional requirements like negative COVID-19 test results or tests on arrival.
 Below you can find the specific requirements of each country.

-Asian countries reopening – Latest Updates (April 6)
+Asian countries open for tourism – Latest Updates (May 22)

 Brunei is open for essential travel only.
 Nationals, permanent residents and green card holders require permission from the Prime Minister’s Office to leave the country.